romanakhatun/equalizer/README.md

 ```
 👉 The total width = exactly **200px**, not 260px.

-## ✅ In practice,
+## 🔹 Why Use It?
+- Makes layouts predictable
+- Easier to control sizes
+- Avoids unexpected overflow issues

+## 🔹 Best Practice
+Apply it to all elements for consistent behavior:
 ```js
 * {
   box-sizing: border-box;
 }
 ```
-It makes layouts predictable and easier to control.